Autonomous Vehicles, Trust in Automation, Aggressive Driving, Virtual Reality

 I graduated from George Mason University to compelte my B.S. in Psychology.
 I joined a human factors lab my senior year and participated in planning a study surronding the star ship robots.
 I am currently a first year PhD student working with Dr. Yi-Ching Lee in the Health Behaviors Lab.

 My current projects involve creating a virtual reality driving simulator in Unreal Engine 4, effects of family and media on acceptance of self-driving cars.
-My research interests include self-driving vehicles, virtual reality and usability research as well as physiological measures.
+My research interests include self-driving vehicles, virtual reality, psychometrics and quantitative data analysis as well as physiological measures.

 Hickerson, K. & Lee, Y.-C. (in preparation).
 The learning-to-drive process among individuals with ADHD.